bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 Console.ReadLine(); // Set here a break point to see the results
 ```

-### Another Use Case: Authors
+## Another Use Case: Authors

-When you finally set up the Generic Http Service, and you have a working use case (the BookService), things get a lot easier because the heavy lifting is already done.
+When you finally set up the Generic Http Service, you have a working use case (the BookService), things get a lot easier because the heavy lifting is done.

 Imagine, you have another use case where you need to Get or Create Authors from the API.

 The only things you need to do are:

-1. Create the Data Transfer Objects (CreateAuthorDto, GetAuthorsDto, DeleteAuthorDto and UpdateAuthorDto)
+1. Create the DTOS (CreateAuthorDto, GetAuthorsDto, DeleteAuthorDto and UpdateAuthorDto)
 2. Create an IAuthorService interface and AuthorService class
 3. Register the Author Http Service to the Dependency Injection System
 4. Register the AuthorService to the Dependency Injection System
-5. Call CRUD methods you need to call
+5. Call the CRUD methods you need to call

 Get the [source code](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo) on GitHub.